GOT QUESTIONS?

 WE’VE GOT ANSWERS.

-• Enter by clicking 'Register to attend.'
+• Entries open on 1st June 2025.
+Enter by clicking 'Register to attend.'
 It’s free to enter.
 Last submissions will be accepted by the 26th September so get cracking!

-If you are selected to go forward as a finalist, then you will be invited as an entrant to the final event at the Royal Geographical Society on Tuesday 26th November from 1pm until 5pm.
-The space will be available from 11am for you to setup.
+If you are selected to go forward as a finalist, then you will be invited as an entrant to the final event at the Royal Geographical Society on Thursday 27th November 2025 from 12pm until 5pm.
+The space will be available in the morning for you to setup.

-Judges will then decide on the best pitch and the debut winner of ‘Future of Food’ will be crowned and presented with the top prize.
+Judges will then decide on the most effective pitches and the winner of ‘Future of Food’ will be crowned and presented with the top prizes!

 • This is an entirely FREE event for entrants and attendees.
 There should be no financial barrier to contribute to such an important theme.
 Other than the time to prepare and your transport to the event, there is no cost.